Health Encyclopedia

 Food labels

-When you read food labels, it helps to know what the words really mean.
-The terms are based on one serving size.
-So it's important to read the nutrition label because a food container (jar, bottle, can, bag) may have more than one serving.
-Here are some definitions of common food label terms.
+When you read food label claims, it helps to know what the words really mean.
+Here are some definitions of common food label claims you might see.

 If a label says . . .